aapokiiso/jshint-log-reporter/README.md

 }
 ```

-This task executes JSHint on the given files (files matching `["public/js/**/*.js"]`) and runs them through `jshint-log-reporter`, which returns the formatted error messages.
-These error messages will then be written inside `path-to-jshint-output-file.log`.
+This task executes JSHint on the given files
+(files matching `["public/js/**/*.js"]`) and runs them through
+`jshint-log-reporter`, which returns the formatted error messages.
+These error messages will then be written inside
+`path_to_an_output_file.log`.

 ### Testing

-To run the tests you have to have [Nodeunit](https://github.com/caolan/nodeunit) installed on your system.
+To run the tests you have to have [Nodeunit](https://github.com/caolan/nodeunit)
+installed on your system.

 ```bash
 $ npm install nodeunit -g